Confederate States Congress: Fourth Session of the First Congress

 Following an intersession during the military campaign season, the Fourth Session of the First Congress met from December 7, 1863, to February 17, 1864.
 The Union achieved control of the Mississippi River with the fall of Vicksburg, the capture of Fort Hudson, Louisiana, along with victories at Fort Smith and Little Rock, Arkansas.
 Union advances in eastern Tennessee were signaled by the fall of Knoxville and Chattanooga.
 At the end of the First Confederate Congress, it controlled just over a half of its congressional districts, while Federals occupied two-fifths and almost one-tenth were disrupted by military conflict.

-President Davis had urged immediate measures to increase the Confederacy's effective manpower as Congress reconvened on December 7, but it did not act until its adjournment on February 17, 1864.
-It expanded the draft ages from 18-40 to 17-50.
-It substantially cut exemption classifications, and authorized the use of free blacks and slaves as cooks, teamsters, laborers and nurses.
+Davis had urged immediate measures to increase the Confederacy's effective manpower as Congress reconvened on December 7, but it did not act until its adjournment on February 17, 1864.
+It expanded the draft ages from 18–40 to 17–50.
+It substantially cut exemption classifications, and authorized the use of free blacks and slaves as cooks, teamsters, laborers, and nurses.

 By the close of the First Congress, the army had about 500,000 men enrolled, but only half of them were present for duty.
-The other 250,000 were lost to shirking, disloyalty and poor policing of deserters.
+The other 250,000 were lost to shirking, disloyalty, and poor policing of deserters.
 There was widespread abuse of the system of class exemptions, including teachers, apothecaries, newly minted artisans with scant business, and small state government employees hired at less than subsistence wages.
-For a price, doctors diagnosed “rheumatism” and “low back” pain.
+For a price, doctors diagnosed "rheumatism" and "low back" pain.
 The net result by June 1864 was a present-for-duty strength in all Confederate armies totaling not more than 200,000, about 100,000 fewer than the year before.

 While every state supreme court had upheld conscription by 1863, litigious draftees would challenge the Bureau of Conscription and so delay their enlistment in state courts for months.
 State governors resisted conscription of their citizens between ages 35 and 45 by enlisting them in state forces, then refusing to transfer them to the Confederacy for even temporary service.

-Congress reauthorized the suspension of habeas corpus at President Davis's discretion.
+Congress reauthorized the suspension of habeas corpus at Davis's discretion.
 It extended the tax law of 1863, and, although there was some relief from the earlier double taxation of agricultural products, it generally required greater material sacrifice for the war effort.
 A Compulsory Funding Measure sought to curb inflation, but failed to do so.
-Finally, the Congress authorized requiring half of all cargo space aboard ships running the blockade to be dedicated to government shipments, and forbade any export of cotton or tobacco without President Davis's express permission.
+Finally, the Congress authorized requiring half of all cargo space aboard ships running the blockade to be dedicated to government shipments, and forbade any export of cotton or tobacco without Davis's express permission.